dotnet/docs/docs/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 ### Array rank '\<rank in array>' is too high

-Visual Studio only supports single-dimension arrays in the code block that is parsed by the designer.
+Visual Studio only supports single-dimension arrays in the code block that's parsed by the designer.
 Multidimensional arrays are valid outside this area.

 ### Assembly '\<assembly name>' could not be opened

 Error message: "Assembly '\<assembly name>' could not be opened.
 Verify that the file still exists."

 This error message arises when you try to open a file that could not be opened.
-To correct this error, verify that the file exists and is a valid assembly.
+Verify that the file exists and is a valid assembly.

 ### Bad element type.
 This serializer expects an element of type '\<type name>'

 This is a problem with a third-party component.
-To correct this error, note the exact text of the error message and contact the component vendor.
+Contact the component vendor.

 ### Cannot access the Visual Studio Toolbox at this time

 Visual Studio made a call to the Toolbox, which was not available.
 Please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).

 ### Cannot bind an event handler to the '\<event name>' event because it is read-only